 So, if it’s proudly displayed in the middle of your couch with no sign of attempts at covering it, you may have a middening kitty.

 Is the bathroom rug turned over to cover it?
 Is there a pillow covering it on your bed?
-If you see signs of covering, it’s not middening.

-To help you understand territorial marking, see “The Territorial Cat”.
+To help you understand territorial marking, see “The Territorial Cat”

 Enemies at the Box

 If you find a trail of pee and/or poop anywhere in an active multi-cat household, it’s most likely the case that another cat, dog, or other critter is attacking him, guarding the box, or otherwise making it impossible for him to use the box.

-Even after you deal with any medical or diet issues and his poop is back to normal, your furry friend might still avoid pooping in the box.
+Even after you deal with any medical or diet issues and your cat’s poop is back to normal, your furry friend might still avoid pooping in the box.

-Use litter that you know feels good to him and you can add something like Cat Attract or Dr. Elsey’s Litter Attractant to make it pleasant for him to use it.
+Use litter that you know feels good to him and you can add something like JorVet Litter Magnet™ or Dr. Elsey’s Litter Attractant to make it pleasant for him to use it.

-The Long haired Cat’s Sticky Dilemma
+The Long-haired Cat’s Sticky Dilemma